razor-network/docs-v2/docs/token-bridge/intro.md

 # Razor Token bridge

-[Razor Token bridge](https://bridge.razorscan.io/) allows to bridge $RAZOR tokens from Mainnet to Razor sChain and vice versa.
+[Razor Token bridge](https://bridge.razorscan.io/) allows to bridge $RAZOR tokens from Mainnet to Razor Schain and vice versa.
 Token bridge is powered by [Skale IMA](https://docs.skale.network/ima/1.3.x/).

-## Bridge tokens from Mainnet to RAZOR sChain
+## Bridge tokens from Mainnet to RAZOR Schain

 1. Visit https://bridge.razorscan.io/
 2. Connect wallet and switch the network to Ethereum.
-3. Once connected to Ethereum, Enter amount of RAZOR tokens to bridge in sChain card and click "Bridge".
+3. Once connected to Ethereum, Enter amount of RAZOR tokens to bridge in Schain card and click "Bridge".
 These will trigger 2 transaction:

    - Allow amount of RAZOR tokens to be spent by Skale IMA DepositBox contract.
    - Depositing RAZOR tokens to DepositBox contract to bridge tokens from Mainnet to Schain.